 What a perched water table actually is

 Water in a container does not behave like water in a glass.
 It binds to particle surfaces by adhesion and to itself by cohesion.
-In a fine-particled potting mix, those forces fill every pore space with a continuous film that holds against gravity until enough water accumulates for the column weight to overcome the binding.
+In a fine-particled potting mix, those forces fill every pore with a continuous film that holds against gravity until the column weight overcomes the binding.
 That column sits in the lower part of the pot, above the drainage holes, and is called the perched water table.

 A coarse layer below the fine mix does not drain the perched zone.
 It interrupts it.
 Water in the fine medium refuses to cross into the coarse layer until the fine medium reaches saturation at the interface; the coarse pores are too large for the same adhesion-and-cohesion film to bridge.
-The fine medium stays full, then drips into the coarse layer only once the saturation front reaches the boundary.
-The practical consequence is simpler than the old warning held: the gravel does not drain the mix above it, because the wet band is a property of that mix, not of the space below it.
+The gravel does not drain the mix above it: the wet band is a property of that mix, not the space below it.
 The older claim that a bottom layer raises the band into the root zone and leaves the pot wetter did not survive controlled testing; see the Rowe section below.

-A two-pot semi-hydro system makes this visible.
-Fine substrate sits above standing water in a sealed outer pot, and the plant lives in the saturated band by design, surviving because the substrate has enough macropore volume to keep oxygen moving through it.
+A two-pot semi-hydro system makes this visible: fine substrate sits above standing water in a sealed outer pot, and the plant lives in the saturated band by design because the substrate keeps enough macropore volume to move oxygen.

 What the 2025 Rowe study actually says

-Avery Rowe (2025), Effect of drainage layers on water retention of potting media in containers, published in PLOS ONE (DOI: 10.1371/journal.pone.0318716), tested how a layer of coarse material at the bottom of a container changes total water retention compared to the same substrate without a layer.
-The headline finding is that the outcome depends on the substrate.
+Avery Rowe (2025), Effect of drainage layers on water retention of potting media in containers, published in PLOS ONE (DOI: 10.1371/journal.pone.0318716), tested how a coarse bottom layer changes total water retention compared to the same substrate without one.
+The headline finding: the outcome depends on the substrate.

-For loamless organic media, such as coco coir blends and peat-light potting mixes that dominate the houseplant trade, almost all drainage-layer types reduced overall water retention versus controls.
-In those substrates the layer tended to lower the total water the pot holds at equilibrium.
+For loamless organic media, such as the coco coir blends and peat-light potting mixes that dominate the houseplant trade, almost all drainage-layer types reduced overall water retention versus controls.

-For loam-based media, most drainage-layer treatments had no measurable effect on retention.
-The mineral fraction in loam changes the water-retention curve enough that the bottom layer no longer dominates the outcome.
+For loam-based media, most drainage-layer treatments had no measurable effect on retention: the mineral fraction changes the water-retention curve enough that the bottom layer no longer dominates the outcome.

-The takeaway is not that the perched zone is a myth.
-The perched zone forms reliably wherever a fine medium sits on a coarse layer.
+The takeaway is not that the perched zone is a myth: it forms reliably wherever a fine medium sits on a coarse layer.
 What changes is whether the resulting water budget is worse, the same, or marginally better than the same pot without the layer.
 Substrate type sets the sign.
+Note which way that cuts: the retention data mildly favours a bottom layer, so the case against one is not that it makes the pot wetter, but that it cannot drain the mix above it and spends volume that could hold roots and mix.

 Three things people call a “drainage layer”